-In such cases, pursuant to its role as custodian, Fidelity will hold the assets of your account in book-based form or at its head office or at any other office or location where it is customary for Fidelity to keep like cash and securities, and Fidelity may hold same through a sub-custodian, agent or nominee if necessary or usual for it to do so in respect of like securities.
-Fidelity will take all reasonable steps to receive and collect all proceeds, income or other revenue or distributions from the securities held, as well as enter into and settle foreign exchange transactions, notify ReSolve of matters affecting the securities, such as corporate action notices, and ensure that all property is kept separate and distinct from its own assets and those of other clients and keep a separate record for each account.
+The Custodian will hold the assets of your account in book-based form or at its head office or at any other office or location where it is customary for the Custodian to keep like cash and securities, and the Custodian may hold same through a sub-custodian, agent or nominee if necessary or usual for it to do so in respect of like securities.
+The Custodian will take all reasonable steps to receive and collect all proceeds, income or other revenue or distributions from the securities held, as well as enter into and settle foreign exchange transactions, notify ReSolve of matters affecting the securities, such as corporate action notices, and ensure that all property is kept separate and distinct from its own assets and those of other clients and keep a separate record for each account.

-ReSolve is responsible for providing Fidelity with all instructions related to securities transactions to be executed for your account, ensuring that such transactions are suitable for you and for complying with all applicable KYC and “know-your-product” obligations.
+ReSolve is responsible for providing the Custodian with all instructions related to securities transactions to be executed for your account, ensuring that such transactions are suitable for you and put your interests first, and for complying with all applicable KYC and “know-your-product” (“KYP”) obligations.

-As stated above, we generally use our discretionary authority over your managed account with us to invest some or all of the assets in your account in securities of the ReSolve Funds.
-In this regard, we would also highlight to you that we also provide portfolio and/or investment fund manager and/or sub-advisor services to the ReSolve Funds for which we also receive a management fee of approximately 0.3% - 0.95% of the assets under management of the relevant fund.
-Depending on the class of security of the ReSolve Fund, we may also be entitled to a performance fee from the relevant fund in the event the fund exceeds its high-water mark during the relevant time-period; the high-water mark being the highest value that your investment fund had ever previously reached.
+As stated above, the Firm generally uses its discretionary authority over its managed account clients’ assets to invest some or all of these assets in ReSolve Funds.
+In addition to the wealth management fee clients pay directly in respect of their account with ReSolve, ReSolve or ReSolve Cayman also receive management fees from the ReSolve Funds.
+Depending on the class of security of the ReSolve Fund, ReSolve or ReSolve Cayman may also be entitled to a performance fee from the relevant fund in the event the fund exceeds its high-water mark during the relevant time- period; the high-water mark being the highest value that your investment fund had ever previously reached.
 Full details are available in the offering memorandum or prospectus, as the case may be, for the relevant ReSolve Fund and we would be glad to provide you with a copy of these documents at your request.
-These fees, which are in addition to the wealth management fee described above, effectively reduce the potential return on investment of the ReSolve Funds.

 ReSolve will not impose any new operating charges in respect of your account or increase the amount of any existing operating charge unless written notice of the new or increased operating charge is provided to you at least 60 days before the date on which the imposition or increase becomes effective.